Tranquillity Base > Photo Meta Edit > User Guide > TIFF Metadata

 - Tag #36868: Date Time Digitized (Exif)

-Select image files you want to edit, and then select "TIFF" or "Exif" in the Metadata Type List
+1. Select the image files you want to edit, then select "TIFF" or "Exif" from the Metadata Type List.

 For Example: Forward 30 minutes